GLP1 poly-agonist peptides: GLP-1 and GIP receptor dual agonists

-Tirzepatide, a dual agonist of GLP-1 and GIP receptors, is approved for type 2 diabetes and obesity.
-With an average 20 percent weight loss at a high dosage, it appears to be more effective than GLP-1 mono agonists although there have been no head to head trials as of 2023.
+Tirzepatide is a dual agonist, targeting the GLP-1 and GIP receptors and given as a once-weekly injection.
+The FDA approved it for type 2 diabetes in May 2022.

+In the SURPASS-2 clinical trial, tirzepatide was compared directly against semaglutide, a GLP-1 mono-agonist, in nearly 1,900 adults with type 2 diabetes.
+Tirzepatide outperformed semaglutide at all doses in both reducing blood sugar and weight loss.
+At the highest dose, 60% of patients on tirzepatide achieved good blood sugar control and at least 10% weight loss, compared to only 22% of patients that did so on semaglutide.
+Side effects were mostly mild gastrointestinal symptoms, similar to other drugs in the GLP-1 class.

 GLP-1 and glucagon receptor dual agonists

 Glucagon is a hormone that generally opposes the action of insulin.
 It increases blood glucose by stimulating the production of glucose in the liver via glycogenolysis (breakdown of glycogen) and gluconeogenesis (production of glucose from non-carbohydrate sources).
 Glucagon also increases the breakdown of lipids and amino acids and the production of ketones.
 Unlike currently approved weight loss drugs, glucagon receptor agonists increase energy expenditure.
 Combination GLP-1/glucagon receptor agonists provide the thermogenic benefits of glucagon activation while almost eliminating hyperglycemia induced by glucagon receptor activation.
 Several such drugs have reached human trials for obesity, diabetes, and non-alcoholic fatty liver disease but adverse effects have hampered development.
 The most advanced of these drugs is mazdutide which is in a phase III trial as of 2023.